yunusyurtturk/litegraph.js/README.md

 A fork of the ecceptional litegraph.js library.
 This is unofficial and unsupported.

+-- 2024 --

+Recent works regards moving LG to a new step.
+Actual state should be almost compatible but many things have been touched.
+Thanks to Daniel Lewis for separate the library into classes, ES6 conversion and code refactoring.
+He's actually trying better ways to organize things in a new modern form.
+Meanwhile I've been working in many aspect, maybe the most important one is allowing to register multiple callbacks maintaining compatibility with previous method.
+There are few working extensions making use of this method ment to be an experiment while improving QOL in the library usage.
+Objective is to gather LG contributors together and make wonderful things.

+-- 2022 --

 Here there are pushed a couple experiments, nothing serious, take it for what is it.
 Don't use it at others risk.

 MODS

 - auto connect
   - drag into node